RbiSearchHeader

 C. Residuary Non-Banking Companies (RNBCs)

-It is true that there is no ceiling on raising of deposits by RNBCs.
-However, every RNBC has to ensure that the amounts deposited with it are fully invested in approved investments.
+While that there is no ceiling on raising of deposits by RNBCs, it is mandated that every RNBC has to ensure that the amounts deposited with it are fully invested in approved investments.
 In other words, in order to secure the interests of depositor, such companies are required to invest 100 per cent of their deposit liability into highly liquid and secure instruments, namely, Central/State Government securities, fixed deposits with scheduled commercial banks (SCB), Certificate of Deposits of SCB/FIs, units of Mutual Funds, etc.

 No. Residuary Non-Banking Company cannot forfeit any amount deposited by the depositor, or any interest, premium, bonus or other advantage accrued thereon.